cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 ## Using builtin DL models in practice

-Let's see on some examples how to use DL models for different annotation tasks.
+Let's see on examples how to use DL models for annotation in different computer vision tasks.

 In the tutorial it is assumed that you already have the cloned [CVAT GitHub repo][cvat-github].
-To build CVAT with serverless support you need to include corresponding docker-compose files.
-In our case it is `docker-compose.serverless.yml`.
+To build CVAT with serverless support you need to run `docker-compose` command with specific configuration files.
+In the case it is `docker-compose.serverless.yml`.
 It has necessary instructions how to build and deploy nuclio platform as a docker container and enable corresponding support in CVAT.

 ```sh
 docker-compose -f docker-compose.yml -f docker-compose.dev.yml -f components/serverless/docker-compose.serverless.yml up -d --build